-Confidential information includes but is not limited to all non-public information of the Company, its customers and its suppliers.
-Representative examples of confidential information includes, but is not limited to, financial information and forecasts, possible corporate-level transactions, clients lists and preferences, supplier lists and preferences, vendor lists and preferences, operating data, sales and marketing information, and intellectual property.
+Confidential information includes but is not limited to all nonpublic information of the Company, its customers and its suppliers.
+Representative examples of confidential information includes, but is not limited to: financial information and forecasts; pending, proposed or implemented corporate-level transactions; changes in management; equity or debt securities offerings; creation of or defaults under financing obligations; major restructuring actions; actual, pending or threatened litigation; clients lists and preferences; supplier lists and preferences; vendor lists and preferences; operating data; sales and marketing information; and intellectual property.
 Personal data includes any information that could be used, directly or indirectly, and alone or in combination with any other information, to identify a living person, and includes such information capable of identifying Company employees, contractors, and other personnel, as well as people associated with the Company's customers, suppliers, and business partners.
 This includes names, email addresses, telephone numbers, and HR information.
 Certain personal data may also be confidential information.